Skip to main content

 What are the requirements for homeschooling in Michigan?

-Can homeschoolers play public school sports in Michigan?
+Can homeschool students play sports in Michigan?